 Likewise, if you develop mastitis, temporarily removing milk is important to reduce the risk of an abscess.

-Once the blocked duct or mastitis has cleared, you can go back to not removing milk and just monitoring your breasts.
+Once the blocked duct or mastitis has cleared, you can stop removing milk and just monitor your breasts.

 For many mothers, their period doesn’t return while they’re exclusively breastfeeding.